houcy/wall-e-1/README.md

 ###Execute applications:
 1. Create ethernet device alias with 192.168.3.1 IP:
 $ sudo ifconfig eth0:0 192.168.3.1 up
+1. Create regular Desktop build configuration for Control application in Qt Creator.
-1. Execute desktop build of Control application.
+1. Execute Desktop build of Control application.
 1. Execute Remote application and press "Connect" button.
 1. After connection is established connection status is "Connected", video from PC web-camera is shown and audio from PC microphone can be heard in headphones.